-Kevin’s early career focused on establishing a rural veterinary practice in the northwestern Mashonaland region of Zimbabwe, while also managing a large Beefmaster cattle herd.
-This experience provided insights on both wildlife and livestock management.
+Kevin’s early career focused on establishing a rural veterinary practice in the north-western Mashonaland region of Zimbabwe, while also managing a large Beefmaster cattle herd.
+This experience provided insights on both wildlife and livestock management, and rangeland utilization.

 As the only Zimbabwean veterinarian who was also a licensed Professional Hunter, Kevin has been uniquely qualified to provide precise guidance on effective hunting procedures.
-This position lead Kevin to author The Perfect Shot, a best seller, which has since been expanded to The Perfect Shot II and various mini, pocket versions.
+This position lead Kevin to author The Perfect Shot, Africa’s Most dangerous, The Perfect Shot II and various mini, pocket versions.
 These books provided Kevin with an opportunity to share insight on his extensive firearm and ballistics knowledge.
-The well-known Swedish ammunition maker, Norma, launched their successful African PH line of high quality big bore rifle ammunition, with Kevin “Dotari” Robertson as its brand ambassador.

-The Robertson family and their Zimbabwe farm were eventually to become victims of that country’s disastrous land reform policy – and after being displaced they relocated to South Africa where Kevin remained involved with wildlife management, developing game ranches in South Africa, Botswana and as a wildlife consultant in Namibia.
-For the past 4 years Kevin has headed up the Sustainable Use & Field Guiding department of the Southern African Wildlife College where together with his lecturing duties he is the college’s veterinarian.
-He also manages a rhino-monitoring program where the rhino’s which occur naturally in this area are darted, ear notched, micro-chipped and subsequently monitored.
+The Robertson family and their Zimbabwe farm were eventually to become victims of that country’s land reform policy – and after being displaced they relocated to South Africa where Kevin remained involved with wildlife management, developing game ranches in South Africa, Botswana and as a wildlife consultant in Namibia.